teknostatik7/zephirex.core/README.md

 # zephirex.core
 Coinbase Pro Trading bot

-Very early stages of development, currently trades in small increments and reports are pulled separately for confirmation that the program is creating a profit.
+Very early stages of development yet robust, currently trades in small or large increments, safe parameters allow you to monitor each individual trade live.
+Reports must be pulled separately to affirm efficiency and monitor risk.

 Instructions: